I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 First Federal Sportsplex Playground

 First Federal Sportsplex Playground is probably the best playground in town.
 My children especially love the zipline.
-We also enjoy the stroller-friendly trail around the park.
+We also enjoy the stroller-friendly 1/3 mile loop around the park.
 Grabbing some pizzas & heading to the park is the perfect day for my kids.

 Charles, Little River, & Royal Springs